neduard/axiomofchoice/posts/2020-12-01-draft-what-are-we-1.md

 title: "DRAFT: Understanding what we are: Part I"
 ---

-The last question my former mind-identified self asked was "but what am I?".
+The last question my former mind-identified self asked was "but what am _I_?".
 This [happened](https://www.reddit.com/r/Meditation/comments/gp31bq/how_can_i_help_myself/)
 on Saturday 23rd of May 2020.